-When reporting a provider (doctor, dentist, therapist, pharmacist, etc.) include as much information as possible:
+When reporting about a provider (a doctor, dentist, counselor, etc.) include:

-- Name, address, and phone number of provider - Name and address of the facility (hospital, nursing home, home health agency, etc.) - Medicaid number of the provider and facility, if you have it - Type of provider (doctor, dentist, therapist, pharmacist, etc.) - Names and phone numbers of other witnesses who can help in the investigation - Date(s) the situation occurred - Specific details about the potential fraud, waste and/or abuse
+- Name, address, and phone number of provider - Name and address of the facility (hospital, nursing home, home health agency, etc.) - Medicaid number of the provider and facility, if you have it - Type of provider (doctor, dentist, therapist, pharmacist, etc.) - Names and phone numbers of other witnesses who can help in the investigation - Dates of events - Summary of what happened

-When reporting a Member (a person who receives benefits), include:
+When reporting about someone who gets benefits, include:

-- The person's name - The person's date of birth, Social Security number, or case number if you have it - The city where the person lives - Specific details about the potential fraud, waste and/or abuse
+- The person's name - The person's date of birth, Social Security number, or case number if you have it - The city where the person lives - Specific details about the waste, abuse, or fraud